Arizona

 Tips:

-• Stay informed by subscribing to updates from the Arizona Department of Environmental Quality to receive timely notifications about regulatory changes.
+• Stay informed by subscribing to updates from the ADEQ to receive timely notifications about regulatory changes

 • Participate in local and state Environmental, Health, and Safety (EHS) associations to stay connected and informed about industry developments and compliance requirements